 Washington - Scientists have discovered a protein that seems to play a crucial role in developing depression, a finding that may lead to new treatments for the often debilitating illness - and fundamental understanding of why it strikes.

-We break from Depression to share learning from yesteryear:
+We break from Depression to share caption from past times:

-Today is: 24th January (GMT), in history on the 24th of January, 1993 AD the following event happened:
+Today is: 26th February (GMT), in history on the 26th of February, 1885 AD the following birth happened: